Table of Contents

 An accounting and bookkeeping system that’s closely integrated with your ecommerce platform can significantly streamline your efforts while minimizing the need for an in-house bookkeeper.
-You could also consider outsourcing this aspect of your business and let a third-party manage your payroll, payments, and accounting activities.
+You could also consider outsourcing this aspect of your business global HR service provider, allowing a third-party to manage your payroll, payments, and accounting activities.

 Computer-based ecommerce infrastructure